Upper School: Key Stage 3, 4

 Key Stage 3 is the first stage in the secondary phase of school life.

 Building on learning in the primary phase of education, we continue to teach using our Creative Curriculum and pathway groupings.
+Pupils are grouped into learning pathways for English and Maths and this continues through to Sixth Form.

 In Key Stage 3 focus builds on independence skills and introduces Careers Education, leading to individual Transition Plans for Year 9 pupils as part of each learner’s Annual Review.
 Year 7 pupils have the opportunity to participate in horse-riding lessons at the Diamond Riding Center as part of their provision.